Molly Fish Care: Expert Guide & Tank Set Up For Beginners

 Mollies might be super cute, but they’re also really messy.
 Basically, they’re little machines that do nothing but eat, poop and make babies.

-But you need to make sure that you have a filter that can hold enough beneficial bacteria to keep up with processing the tons of waste put off by mollies.
-Get a filter that can hold a lot of biomedia and always add as much filtration as possible, maybe even adding on an extra filter, like an internal or sponge filter
+You need to make sure you have a filter that can hold enough beneficial bacteria to keep up with processing the tons of waste put off by mollies.
+Get a filter that can hold a lot of biomedia and always add as much filtration as possible, maybe even adding on an extra filter, like an internal or sponge filter.

 Substrate